 Application of Benefits

-All Benefits for all Plans apply for any treatment from 1 July 2012.
-These will be reviewed from time to time at the discretion of the Police Health Plan Board.
+The current list of Benefits for all Plans apply for any treatment from 1 July 2012 until 1 July 2015.
+These are reviewed from time to time at the discretion of the Police Health Plan Board.
 Any changes will be placed on our website.